the-frey/emacs/README.md

 You may also want to package install some things like `neo tree`, `git gutter` and `undo tree`; for a full list of packages installed, look in `package.el`.

+You'll also need to install the silver searcher for js definition jumping to work.

+    brew install ag

 ## Notes

 The initial setup for this configuration is based on the Emacs for Clojure Starter Kit, itself based on [The Emacs Starter Kit, v2](https://github.com/technomancy/emacs-starter-kit/tree/v2).
 Added functionality: